WingsLikeEagles/K8s_Portainer/README.md

 - CPU
   - Not sure here, but I would assume at least one (1) core for each node and one (1) for Portainer and registry containers.
   - Total: 8 cores (4 cores for the nodes and containers, doubled for matching host resources)
+- Disk Space
+  - Undefined at this point... count on at least 100 GB (maybe less?
+More?)
+  - Depends on what services you intend to run and how big their containers are.
+- For an Air Gapped environment:
+  - You will want a VM to run as a local registry for the docker containers for the Kubernetes nodes.
+  - Requires at least 512 MB of RAM and one (1) CPU core (probably small enough to not impact system)
+  - Only required during intsallation or updates (can be shut down after)???

 ## Install VirtualBox
 The nodes will each run as a separate VM on the host.
 VirtualBox (or VMWare Workstaion) is used to provide this capability.